turhancan97/icir/README.md

 └── results/                   # Retrieval results (generated)
 ```

-## Citation
+# Citation

-If you use this code in your research, please cite:
+If you found BASIC and/or i-CIR useful in your research, please consider starring ⭐ us on GitHub and citing 📚 us in your research!

 ```bibtex
 @inproceedings{